askasoft/pango/README.md

-Pango is a GO development utility library.
+Pango is a development library for GO.

 | **Package**                      | **Description**                         |
 | :------------------------------- | :-------------------------------------- |